TanStack/query/docs/react/reference/hydration.md

   - The `queryClient` that should be dehydrated
 - `options: DehydrateOptions`
   - Optional
-  - `dehydrateMutation:  (mutation: Mutation) => boolean`
+  - `shouldDehydrateMutation: (mutation: Mutation) => boolean`
     - Optional
     - Whether to dehydrate mutations.
     - The function is called for each mutation in the cache
       - Return `true` to include this mutation in dehydration, or `false` otherwise
     - Defaults to only including paused mutations
-    - If you would like to extend the function while retaining the default behavior, import and execute `defaultDehydrateMutation` as part of the return statement
+    - If you would like to extend the function while retaining the default behavior, import and execute `defaultShouldDehydrateMutation` as part of the return statement
-  - `dehydrateQuery: boolean | (query: Query) => boolean`
+  - `shouldDehydrateQuery: boolean | (query: Query) => boolean`
     - Optional
     - Whether to dehydrate queries.
     - The function, it is called for each query in the cache
       - Return `true` to include this query in dehydration, or `false` otherwise
     - Defaults to only including successful queries
-    - If you would like to extend the function while retaining the default behavior, import and execute `defaultDehydrateQuery` as part of the return statement
+    - If you would like to extend the function while retaining the default behavior, import and execute `defaultShouldDehydrateQuery` as part of the return statement

 **Returns**